FlorinTP/vault_raft_localhost/README.md

  - creating the transit Vault server
  - start and unseal the first Vault Server used as transit for unsealing key
  - Create the unseal transit key
- - Create Vault configuration files,in a dynamic way, cluster nodes (n-1) by specifying the variable a_vaultcnt=6
+ - Create Vault configuration files, in a dynamic way, cluster nodes (n-1).
-(default if 6 Vault servers, one transit "in memory" server and 5 Vault servers running in a HA Cluster and having as Raft as storage backed).
+  - For example by specifying the variable a_vaultcnt=6. the number of Vault server is 6 and it is composed from one transit "in memory" Vault server and 5 Vault servers running in a HA Cluster with Raft as storage backed.
  - Recover the shared key from initialization from transit Vaul and create a temporary store of VAULT_TOKEN (only for testing purposes)
  - Enable a secret engine type KV in the path kv of version kv-v2
  - Store a secret into apikey with field webapp=testvalueinthefield.